OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **regression testing**

-    We maintain a set of 1,000 fixed model parameterizations and store their estimation results.
+    We retain a set of 1,000 fixed model parameterizations and store their estimation results.
 This allows to ensure that a simple refactoring of the code or the addition of new features does not have any unintended consequences on the existing capabilities of the package.

 * **scalability testing**

-    As we maintain a scalar and parallel Fortran version of the package, we regularly test the scalability of our code against the linear benchmark.
+    We maintain a scalar and parallel Fortran implementation of the package, we regularly test the scalability of our code against the linear benchmark.

 * **reliability testing**